Dynatrace/OneAgent-SDK-for-Java/README.md

 ### Dependencies

-If you want to integrate the OneAgent SDK into your application, just add the following maven dependency:
+If you want to integrate the OneAgent SDK into your application, just add the following Maven dependency:

 ```xml
 <dependency>